Arizona voters will decide if local police can arrest people for crossing into the US from Mexico

 Opponents say the proposal would saddle the state with new costs from law enforcement agencies without experience with immigration law, as well as hurt Arizona’s reputation in the business world.

-But supporters have waved off those concerns, saying local officers would still have to develop probable cause to arrest people who enter Arizona between the ports of entry.

-The backers also say the measure focuses only on the state’s border region and — unlike Arizona’s landmark 2010 immigration law — doesn’t target people statewide.
-Opponents point out the proposal doesn’t contain geographical limitations on where it can be enforced.
+Supports say the measure focuses only on the state’s border region and — unlike Arizona’s landmark 2010 immigration law — doesn’t target people statewide.
+Opponents point out the proposal doesn’t contain geographical limitations for enforcement.

 The ballot proposal contains other provisions that aren’t included in the Texas measure and aren't directly related to immigration.
 Those include making it a felony punishable by up to 10 years in prison for selling fentanyl that leads to a person’s death, and a requirement that some government agencies use a federal database to verify a noncitizen's eligibility for benefits.